anlsys/nrm-core/README.md

 ./lab.sh
 ```

-Note that `jupyterWith` takes a while to build, so you may use [cachix](https://cachix.org/) for this artifact before running `./lab.sh`:
+Note: `jupyterWith` takes a while to build, so if you are an advanced Nix user,
+you may use [cachix](https://cachix.org/) for this artifact before running
+`./lab.sh`:

 ```
 cachix use jupyterWith